pazz/alot/docs/source/configuration.rst

 Configuration
 *************

-All configs are optional, but if you want to send mails you need to specify at least one account section.

-Alot reads a config file in the "INI" syntax:
+Alot reads a config file in (extended) "INI" syntax:
 It consists of some sections whose names are given in square brackets, followed by key-value pairs that use "=" or ":" as separator, ';' and '#' are comment-prefixes.